-When you sign up for individual membership, we collect the following personal data: name, email address and company name, to provide specific benefits associated with InsTech London individual membership.
+When you sign up for individual membership, we collect the following personal data: name, email address, job title and company name, to provide specific benefits associated with InsTech’s individual membership.

 Corporate Member Sign-up

-When a company or individual takes advantage of InsTech London corporate membership, we collect the following personal data: name, email address and company name, to provide specific benefits associated with InsTech London corporate membership.
+When an individual who works for a corporate member takes advantage of InsTech’s corporate membership, we collect the following personal data: name, email address, job title and company name, to provide specific benefits associated with InsTech corporate membership.

 Digital and Live Events

-If you sign up to attend any of our events, we collect the following personal data: name, email address, company name and IP address where applicable, and register your communication preferences.
+If you sign up to attend any of our events, we collect the following personal data: name, email address, job title, company name and IP address where applicable.

-When you download any InsTech London reports, we collect the following personal data: name, email address and company name, and register your communication preferences.
+When you download any InsTech reports, we collect the following personal data: name, email address, job title and company name.

-When you sign up to receive our newsletter, we collect the following personal data: name, email address, company name and IP address where applicable.
+When you sign up to receive our newsletter, we collect the following personal data: name, email address, job title, company name and IP address where applicable.

-If you do not want to receive further newsletters from InsTech London, you can unsubscribe at any time using a link at the bottom of the newsletter email.
+If you do not want to receive further newsletters from InsTech, you can unsubscribe from each specific newsletter at any time using a link at the bottom of the newsletter email.
 Unsubscribing from a newsletter means you will not receive that newsletter, we may continue to contact you about other InsTech events and promotional opportunities.
 If you wish a full opt-out of any communications from InsTech, please email email@example.com

 We collect and send cookies.
 Cookies are small pieces of data that websites send to a user's computer and are stored on the user's web browser.
 They are designed to enable the website to remember information, such as what a user might have put in a shopping cart.